FarronF/limerick-council-meetings/meetings/2019/01/28-A Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th November 2018.md

 Meetings Administrator confirmed that the amendment was already defeated as a result of

-the earlier vote on his proposed Amendments on the adoption of the Budget.”--- 2
+the earlier vote on his proposed Amendments on the adoption of the Budget.”
+---
+2

 Proposed by Councillor Leddin;